-A wizard allows resource reports to be created per user and per account.
+Resource reports can be created per user and per account by running selected PromQL queries (figure 12.6).
+The reports can be gathered in dashboard tabs.

-The reports can be gathered in tabs (figure 12.7).
+106 User Portal

-Figure 12.7: User Portal: Report Tabs
+Figure 12.6: User Portal: Dashboard Tabs

-The browser configuration that generates the reports can be saved, and the report data values can be exported as a download in CSV or Microsoft Excel format (figure 12.8).
+The browser configuration that generates the reports can be saved, and the report data values can be displayed in the browser in a table for instant queries and range queries, as well as displayed as a pie chart for instant queries (figure 12.7).
+The data values can also be exported to CSV or Microsoft Excel format and downloaded.

-Figure 12.8: User Portal: Simple Accounts
+Figure 12.7: User Portal: Simple Accounts